michaelraney/cassandra-sketch-examples/docsrc/content/index.md

 ---

-Note from author: Spin this Asset up an hour before scheduled demonstration and shut it down when finished.
+Note from author: Spin this Asset up an hour before scheduled demonstration, and shut it down when finished.
 As of 3/18/2018 This Asset makes use of a data feed with volume caps, and it's not recommended for two deployments at the same time.
-Multiple deployments results in multiple subscriptions to the data feed and may push the application key over cap limits.
+Multiple deployments will result in multiple subscriptions to the data feed, and may push the application key over cap limits.
 This deployment limitation does not limit the amount of users demoing this application independently at the same time.
-Multiple users are seperated by different web sessions and can make use the same public url.
-Think of this as multiple users accessing the same webpage.
+Multiple users will be seperated by different web sessions, and can make use the same public url to demo this asset Think of this as multiple users accessing the same public webpage.
 You can avoid issues with data caps and save operational cost by coordinating with owners of existing deployments of this asset.  - Mike

 What's Trending: DataStax Sketching Examples
 ===================